prgoyal007/Pepper-Pandas-Recipe-Corner/README.md

 - Dark Mode feature to allocate towards user experience and interface (UI/UX).

 My contributions:
 - Project File and Database Setup.
-I researched on how to organize project files, what packages and dependencies are needed, and how to deploy the Cloud database.
+I researched how to organize project files, what packages and dependencies are needed, and how to deploy the Cloud database.
 - Backend Initialization.
 I created the routes, Models, and Schemas regarding the User and Recipe information.
 I also set up how and what User and Recipe data will be stored in the database.
 Tested the connectivity and functionality using Postman API.
-- Frontend Initialization/Website Setup.
+- Frontend Initialization / Website Setup.
 Initial design and template of the different web pages (home, create-recipes, and saved-recipes).
 - CRUD Operations.
 Designed and implemented functionality for users to be able to create, read, delete, and update recipes locally as well as delete and update Spoonacular recipes.
-Worked parallely along with website setting up website to test functionaltiy.
+Worked parallelly along with website setting up website to test functionality.
 Managed Recipe and User data using MongoDB Compass to ensure frontend was working with backend.
 - Save Recipes.
-Designed and implemented functionality for users to be able to save local and Spoonacular recipes across website.
+Designed and implemented functionality for users to able to save local and Spoonacular recipes across website.
 Also tested using MongoDB Compass.